the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 Watch Usage: Press w to show more.
 ~~~~~~~

 Familiarize yourself with this test output, because it shows all failed tests, as well as information on why they failed.
 Using this information, you can fix certain parts of your code until all tests run green.
 Next, we'll cover *test assertions*, two of which we've already used with Jest's `expect` function.
-An assertion works by expecting value on the left side (`expect`) to match a value on the right side (`toBe`).
-The assertive function `toBe` is one of many available with Jest:
+An assertion works by expecting value on the left side (`expect`) to match a value on the right side (`toBe`). `toBe` is only one of many available assertive functions provided by Jest.

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~